 1. Type of trust company

 Takeaway: If you have means and wealth to support a private trust company, you may prefer that option; however, most people will look to a public trust company.
+Be sure to align your choice with the geographic and jurisdictional complexity of your assets and beneficiaries.

 2. Services offered

 While all trust companies specialize in managing trusts, there are several intricacies within that service to consider.
-Some trust companies in the U.S. may only work with domestic trusts while others will handle both foreign and domestic.
+Some trust companies in the United States may only work with domestic trusts, while others will handle both foreign and domestic.
 Trust companies may specialize in certain types of trusts, such as irrevocable trusts or irrevocable life insurance trusts.
 There also can be multiple levels or tiers of trust service depending on your needs.
 Asking about their service offerings and specialization areas can help you narrow down to the right choice.

 Takeaway: If you have or think you may acquire foreign assets or may have foreign beneficiaries, you will want to work with a trust company that specializes in foreign trusts.
 On the other hand, if your trust will utilize U.S.-based investments and will only have U.S. citizen beneficiaries, then you should look to find a trust company that specializes in domestic trusts.